hohl/PKCS-Universal/README.md

 PKCS-Universal
 ==============

-Obj-C helper for working with [PKCS/RSA][pkcsWiki], Keychain and CommonCrypto for iOS and OS X.
+Obj-C helper for working with [PKCS/RSA][pkcsWiki], Keychain and CommonCrypto for iOS.

 ## Installation